- Although all forms of OCD have symptoms in common, the way these symptoms present themselves in daily life differs a lot from person to person.

 - Calling your sibling to check if your nephew is safe and sound

-Sexual Orientation OCD (Homosexual OCD or HOCD) involves obsessions about one’s sexuality.
-It’s often called Homosexual OCD, but this is misleading.
+Sexual orientation OCD involves obsessions about one’s sexuality.
+It’s often called homosexual OCD (or HOCD), but this is misleading.
 It can happen to people of any sexuality, about any other sexuality.

 - I was attracted to that guy back there.
 This means I’m gay.